Realker/SC2006-Project/backend-update/README.md

-# Getting Started with Django and Docker
+# HDBFinder Backend - Getting Started with Django and Docker

 - This backend component was made with [Django](https://www.djangoproject.com/).
 - The databse of choice is [PostgrSQL](https://www.postgresql.org/).